Creating Work Boundaries: Protecting Your Worth At Work

 But guilt doesn’t mean you’re doing something wrong.
 It means you’re doing something new.

 You’re breaking old patterns.
-You’re unlearning people-pleasing.
-You’re choosing yourself in ways you weren’t taught to.
+Slowly, you’re unlearning people‑pleasing.
+Finally, you’re choosing yourself in ways you were never taught to.

 If guilt shows up for you often, especially in relationships, When Plans Change: How to Set Boundaries Without Guilt in Friendships will help you understand why guilt appears and how to move through it with compassion.